BUY ONLINE AND SAVE UP TO 10%

 The Science Museum is both fun and educational, making it a great museum for kids in London.
 Walk through the digital evolution, learn about how maths has shaped our world and discover the Marvellous Mistakes storytelling sessions for under 6s.
 Get more out of your day and visit some ticketed events such as the Wonderlab interactive exhibits, immersive VR space descents or IMAX cinema experiences.

-Where: Kensington
+• Where: Kensington

-How Much: Free to enter with ticketed events & activities
+• How much: Free to enter with ticketed events & activities

 How to get there?

-Blue route: Hop off at stop #25 Museums
+Blue route: Hop off at stop 26 Museums

-With visiting exhibitions and toy collections spanning over three centuries, the V&A Museum of Childhood is a great children's museum in London for kids and adults alike.
+With visiting exhibitions and toy collections spanning over three centuries, the Young V&A is a great children's museum in London for kids and adults alike.
 Your kids will love the vast collection which includes clothing, construction toys, dolls, must have toys and much more.
 Additionally, there are free arts, craft and storytelling sessions as well as movement workshops for under 5s and SEN (Special Educational Needs) sessions.

-Where: Bethnal Green
+• Where: Bethnal Green

-How Much: Free
+• How much: Free

-Opening Times: 10am - 5pm
+• Opening times: 10am - 6.45pm daily

 National Maritime Museum